cmsc330fall23/cmsc330fall23/projects/project3.md

 You can write your own student tests in an attempt to predict the secret tests.
 Make a file called `test_student.py`.
 Put tests in this file following the format of the public.py file.
 Run the same command for running the public tests, but replace the file name with `test_student.py`.

 Python has a package called `graphviz`, which helps with visualization of fsm's.
-You can install it through `python3 -m pip install graphviz`.
+You can install it by running (`sudo apt install graphviz` or `brew install graphviz`) AND `python3 -m pip install graphviz`.
 We have provided the `make_visual` function located in visualizer.py to generate the graphs.
 To use it in your public and student testing files you can call `make_visual(fsm)`, or `make_visual(fsm, filename)` from within a test. `fsm` is your Fsm object of type `Fsm`.
 Using `make_visual` is not required, but it can help during debugging.
 After you run `make_visual`, a folder called `visual_output` will be produced.
 If you want to save your images, make sure explicitly set your filename differently each time you run `make_visual`, otherwise your old images will be overwritten.

 ### Submitting